Femi-Valor/furniture-sales-power-bi/README.md

 - **Removed Duplicates**: Ensured the uniqueness of records by checking against Order ID and Product ID.
 - **Data Types**: Converted columns such as Order Date and Ship Date to proper Date format, and ensured Sales, Quantity, and Profit were numeric.
 - **Null Handling**: Replaced missing values in categorical fields (e.g., City, State, Region) with “Unknown”.
-- **Derived Columns**: Extracted Month and Year from Order Date for time-series analysis.
+- **Derived Columns**: Extracted Month and Year from Order Date for time-series analysis, and also duration.
 - **Text Standardization**: Cleaned up inconsistent entries in Category and Sub-Category fields for accurate grouping.

 ---